BioinfoSZU/Coral/README.md

 ```shell
 python train.py DATASET_DIR TRAIN_OUTPUT_DIR
 ```
-and then visualize the loss curve using the `tensorboard` command.
+and then visualize the loss curve in browser using the `tensorboard` command.
 ```shell
 tensorboard --logdir TRAIN_OUTPUT_DIR/log --port 8080
 ```

-### License
+### Copyright
-MIT License
+Copyright 2024 Zexuan Zhu <zhuzx@szu.edu.cn>
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.